-- 18.1 The University will provide opportunities for staff to participate equitably in development activities which will be within the resources available and subject to the approval of the manager. - 18.2 The University also acknowledges the critical importance of identifying and facilitating individual staff development to maintain and improve skills, enhance career opportunities and promote organisational performance.
-This may be facilitated through Performance Review and Development Clause 7. - 18.3 On at least an annual basis, each organisational unit will prepare a training and development plan which considers the capability needs of the unit in line with the strategic plan, as well as the individual development needs of staff as identified within the Performance Review and Development process.
+- Internal and external networking opportunities; - Access to a staff learning and development portal that provides a range of blended learning opportunities; - Access to funding to support attendance and participation in short courses, conferences and other comparable professional development opportunities; - Access to International Development Scholarships; and - Study support for formal qualifications. - 17.2317.34 The University also acknowledges the critical importance of identifying and facilitating individual staff development to maintain and improve skills, enhance career opportunities and promote organisational performance.
+This may be facilitated through Performance Review and Development Clause 6. - 17.3417.45 On at least an annual basis, each organisational unit will prepare a training and development plan which considers the capability needs of the unit in line with the strategic plan, as well as the individual development needs of staff as identified within the Performance Review and Development process.
 The training and development plan will be available to staff within the unit to provide transparency of training and development activities.